Restriction estimates for hyperboloids in higher dimensions via bilinear estimates: The broad-narrow argument

 One is tempted to now exploit the non-isotropic scaling symmetry associated to $\mathcal{H}$ and then argue by induction on scales (since such a transformation will map the support of $f_A$ to a cube of side-length $O(1)$ but shrink the size of $Q_A$).
 This gives a favorable result for each individual $Q$, but remember that $V$ can vary depending on $Q$ and may not even be a vector space.
 We have not found a way to effectively deal with the contribution of different $V$, mainly because $K_{1}^{-1}$-neighborhoods of different $V$ can intersect in complicated ways and naive estimates give a loss in $K_1$ that is much too large to close the induction.
 A similar issue arises in higher dimensions when $d$ is odd and $m = \frac{d-1}{2}$.

 \end{remark}

 \begin{remark} The idea of using a broad-narrow analysis to deduce linear restriction theorems from multilinear restriction theorems dates back to Bourgain and Guth in \cite{BG}.
-They prove restriction estimates for the paraboloid by using $k$-linear restriction (\cite{BCT}) in the broad case and an induction procedure in the narrow case.
+They prove restriction estimates for the (elliptic) paraboloid by using $k$-linear restriction (\cite{BCT}) in the broad case and an induction procedure in the narrow case.
 Their argument works in a range of $p$ that is larger than what Tao proved in \cite{T} using bilinear restriction theorems.
-When $d = 3$ their methods also adapt to the hyperbolic surface $\xi_3 = \xi_1 \xi_2$ and prove Theorem \ref{thm:restrictionThm} in this case.
+When $d = 3$ their methods also adapt to the hyperbolic surface $\mathbb{H}$ and prove Theorem \ref{thm:restrictionThm} in this case.
 If $d \geq 4$ is even their methods also prove Theorem \ref{thm:restrictionThm}, and indeed in even dimensions the result follows from their more general estimates for H\"{o}rmander-type operators with non-degenerate phases.
-In this case one can avoid any type of induction-on-dimension procedure in the range $p \geq \frac{2(d+2)}{d}$ by directly using the $k$-linear Bennet-Carbery-Tao estimate with $k = \frac{d}{2} + 1$, along with a flat decoupling and induction-on-scales argument.
+In this case one can avoid any type of induction-on-dimension procedure in the range $p \geq \frac{2(d+2)}{d}$ by directly using the $k$-linear Bennet--Carbery--Tao estimate with $k = \frac{d}{2} + 1$, along with a flat decoupling and induction-on-scales argument.
 In the narrow case in odd dimensions this procedure is not as effective since one needs to use a smaller $k$.

 Recall that the intersection of $\mathbb{H}$ with a hyperplane can have zero Gaussian curvature.
 This complicates any induction-on-dimension procedure when compared to the elliptic case, where the intersection of a paraboloid with a hyperplane is a paraboloid of lower dimension.
-The case $d = 3$ for $\mathbb{H}$ is special since you can only lose curvature if the hyperplane is (almost) parallel to the $\xi_1$ or $\xi_2$ axis.
-In this case case one can instead exploit non-isotropic scaling symmetries $(\xi_1, \xi_2, \xi_1 \xi_2) \rightarrow (a\xi_1, b\xi_2, ab \xi_1 \xi_2)$ to close the induction.
+The case $d = 3$ for $\mathbb{H}$ is special since you can only lose curvature if the hyperplane is (almost) parallel to the diagonal $\xi_1 = \xi_2$ or the anti-diagonal $\xi_1 = -\xi_2$.
+In this case case one can instead exploit non-isotropic scaling symmetries of the operator to close the induction.
 We have not found a way to carry this argument out in higher dimensions, except in the localized setting summarized at the end of the previous remark.
+Note that when $d = 3$ there are only two `bad' directions (the diagonal or anti-diagonal), but when $d \geq 4$ there are infinitely many (any direction along the hyperbolic cone $\mathcal{C}$ defined above).
+This appears to be one of the key differences between the cases $d = 3$ and $d = 5$, for example.

 \end{remark}